-The Scholarship Award is a fixed amount determined by a meeting of the Board of Directors and is based upon normal tuition, enrollment fees and textbooks for a two semester enrollment.
+The Scholarship Award is a fixed amount determined by a meeting of the Board of Directors.
+It is based upon normal tuition, enrollment fees, and textbooks for a two-semester enrollment.
 Failure to complete a two-semester enrollment may, at the sole discretion of the Board of Directors, warrant a pro-rata refund from the recipient for that part of the two twelve (12) hour semester(s) not completed.

 Candidates must apply each year for consideration.
-Candidates are eligible their second, third, fourth and fifth scholastic year.
+Candidates are eligible for their second, third, fourth, and fifth academic year.

-The completed application including reference letters must be submitted electronically.
-A copy of the applicant's official transcript must be mailed to the address listed on the electronic application.
-Any additional information including deadlines will be posted on the website approximately 3 months before the interview date.
+The completed application, including reference letters, must be submitted electronically.
+A copy of the applicant's official transcript from EVERY college or university attended must be mailed to the address listed on the electronic application or sent via eTranscript per the instructions listed on the electronic application.
+Any additional information, including deadlines, will be posted on the website approximately three (3) months before the interview date.

 Please note the interview instructions on the "Scholarship" page.
 Candidates must be available for a face-to-face interview with the Scholarship Committee.
 Discussions are held the Saturday before Easter every year.
 Interviews are typically scheduled between 7:30 am and 5:30 pm; however, the exact times will depend on the number of qualifying applicants.
 Please make yourself available during these times.
 You may request a specific time during this window.
 Unfortunately, we cannot make exceptions to the interview requirement.

 The June Pipeliners Association Meeting will announce the successful candidate(s).